Last updated: February 28, 2020

 WordPress is the Top Content Management System

-Considering that the number of total active websites is estimated at over 172 million according to a survey published by netcraft, that means that around 75,000,000 websites are using WordPress right now — with around half of those sites (37,500,000) being hosted on the WordPress.com shared hosting installation.
-This means that around 20% of all self-hosted websites use WordPress, which is still huge.
+Considering that the number of total active websites is estimated at over 1.3 billion according to a survey published by Netcraft, that means that around 455,000,000 websites are using WordPress right now, which means that around 20% of all self-hosted websites use WordPress, which is still huge.

 - WordPress.tv videos published increased by 26.7%.

 - Market share growth for WordPress continues to rise.
 Since 2016, it went from 58.8% to 61.8% as of November 2019.

 Internationalization and localization, abbreviated as i18n and l10n, is the process of translating software into another language.

 The WordPress Polyglots team is responsible for localizing WordPress — this includes the WordPress core, plugins, and themes.